-Scott L. Taylor, “Feudalism in Literature and Society,” in Handbook of Medieval Culture, ed.
+Scott L. Taylor, “Feudalism in Literature and Society,” in Handbook of Medieval Studies, ed.
 Classen, pp. 465-76.

 Ben Snook, “War and Peace”; Ken Mondschein, “Weapons, Warfare, Siege Machinery, and Training in Arms,” in Handbook of Medieval Studies, ed.
 Classen, pp. 1735-57 and 1758-85.

 John A. Geck, “Chivalry,” in Handbook of Medieval Studies, ed.
 Classen, pp. 1459-68.

 Ken Mondschein, “Chivalry and Knighthood,” in Handbook of Medieval Culture, ed.
 Classen, pp. 159-71.